 As a family that gathers regularly to worship our Savior, Jesus Christ, we value growing in Christ through the regular study of his Word.
 We do this in Bible studies throughout the week and in the hour prior to our Sunday gathered worship.

 We have classes provided for children of all ages from nursery to high school.
-Our children’s classes go through a series of items each week including the following: learning a new hymn each month, learning to pray (TACS – thanksgiving, adoration, confession, and supplication), memorizing Scripture, learning the catechism (we use the 1689 London Baptist Catechism adapted by John Piper – you can find it all here), reading and narrating back a passage of Scripture, and reading a Christian biography.
-This format will have the kids all going through the same things together so that siblings can be learning together even in separate classes.
-Our high school students go through a curriculum that more closely mirrors our adult classes as we seek to prepare our students for navigating life as a Christian centered on the Gospel and equipped for whatever God has for them wherever he leads them.
+Our children’s classes go through a series of items each week, including the following: learning a new hymn each month, learning to pray (TACS – thanksgiving, adoration, confession, and supplication), memorizing Scripture, learning the catechism (we use the 1689 London Baptist Catechism adapted by John Piper – you can find it all here), reading and narrating back a passage of Scripture, and reading a Christian biography.
+This format will have the kids all going through the same things together so that siblings can learn together, even in separate classes.
+Our high school students go through a curriculum that more closely mirrors our adult classes as we seek to prepare our students for navigating life as Christians centered on the Gospel and equipped for whatever God has for them wherever he leads them.

-There are also a couple of class options for adults as well depending upon the current semester.
-Our Spring 2022 class options were Apologetics: Defending the Faith and Challenging False Beliefs and Parenting: Getting to the Heart of Parenting (this is a series from Paul Tripp).
-Other classes we have gone through in previous years have been Marks of a Healthy Church by Mark Dever and Jonathan Leeman, Doctrines I, Biblical Stewardship, Church History I, Biblical Ethics and Worldview Issues, and Biblical Hermeneutics.
+There are also a couple of class options for adults, depending on the current semester.
+Some of our current 2023-2024 class options are Good Faith Debates, Foundations of the Faith, Caring for One Another, Church History III, and more.
+Other classes we have gone through in previous years have been Marks of a Healthy Church by Mark Dever and Jonathan Leeman, Doctrines I, Biblical Stewardship, Church History I and II, Biblical Ethics and Worldview Issues, Parenting, Marriage, and Biblical Hermeneutics.
 Our adult classes vary their teaching style and teachers, and our hope is to fully equip the saints for the work of ministry in areas of the Bible, theology, and the practical daily life of the Christian.